 The checker could not find the class specified for resolving a @StaticallyExecutable method.
-Typically this is caused by not providing the path of a class-file needed to the classpath.

-- [method.find.failed] Failed to find a method named foo with argument types [@IntVal(3) int]. - The checker could not find the method foo (int) specified for resolving a @StaticallyExecutable method, but could find the class.
-This is usually due to providing an outdated version of the class-file that does not contain the method that was annotated as @StaticallyExecutable. - [method.evaluation.exception] Failed to evaluate method public static int Test.foo(int) because it threw an exception: java.lang.ArithmeticException: / by zero.
+Typically this means that the path that contains the Checker Framework (the classpath or the processorpath) lacks the given classfile. - [method.find.failed] Failed to find a method named foo with argument types [@IntVal(3) int]. - The checker could not find the method foo (int) specified for resolving a @StaticallyExecutable method, but could find the class.
+This is usually due to providing an outdated version of the classfile that does not contain the method that was annotated as @StaticallyExecutable. - [method.evaluation.exception] Failed to evaluate method public static int Test.foo(int) because it threw an exception: java.lang.ArithmeticException: / by zero.

-An exception was thrown when trying to statically execute the method.
+An exception was thrown when trying to statically execute (at compile time) the method.
 In this case it was a divide-by-zero exception.
 If the arguments to the method each only had one value in their annotations then this exception will always occur when the program is actually run as well.
 If there are multiple possible values then the exception might not be thrown on every execution, depending on the run-time values.